lightspeedwp/lsx-health-plan/readme.txt

 Donate link: https://lsdev.biz/lsx/donate/
 Tags: lsx, exercises, workouts, meals, recipe, fitness Requires at least: 5.0
-Tested up to: 5.5.1
+Tested up to: 5.5.3
 Requires PHP: 7.0
 Stable tag: 2.0.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-This plugin adds the ability to include a structured exercise and nutrition programme to your WordPress website using the LSX Theme and extensions.
+Easily market your exercise or eating plans on your WordPress website with LSX Health.
+Or create a combined eating and exercise health plan.

 == Description ==

-Browser our [LSX Health Plan demo site] (https://lsx-health-plan.lsdev.biz/) to see how the plugin works.
+Global health trends are towards working out at home, market your idea of a healthy lifestyle to a wider audience.

 The LSX Health Plan plugin has been designed to work with the LSX theme, and adds the ability to display a fully integrated eating and workout plan on your website.
 We’re firm believers in open source – that’s why the LSX Theme and the LSX Health Plan plugin are free, and that won’t change.
 We consistently maintain and update this plugin to ensure compatibility with latest WordPress versions.

-Global health trends are towards working out at home, market your idea of a healthy lifestyle to a wider audience.
+This plugin adds the ability to include a structured exercise and nutrition programme to your WordPress website using the LSX Theme and extensions.

+Browse our [LSX Health Plan demo site] (https://lsx-health-plan.lsdev.biz/) to see how the plugin works.

 = Health Plans =